-Staff recommends placing the attached Section 125 Plan Document on the consent agenda for the Regular Board meeting scheduled for February 16th.
+The Section 125 Plan Document will be part of the consent agenda for the Regular Board meeting on February 16th.

 PLAN DOCUMENT SECTION 125 FLEXIBLE BENEFIT PLAN

 SECTION 125 FLEXIBLE BENEFIT PLAN ADOPTION AGREEMENT

 The undersigned Employer hereby adopts the Section 125 Flexible Benefit Plan for those Employees who shall qualify as Participants hereunder.
 The Employer hereby selects the following Plan specifications: